All Episodes

 It has dropped, and it might not have produced everything of what some Republicans vote for.

-In this op-ed from the founders of Fusion GPS, uh that is that the dossier was taken so seriously because it corroborated reports the Bureau had received from other sources, including one inside the Trump camp.
+In this op-ed from the founders of Fusion GPS, is that the dossier was taken so seriously because it corroborated reports the Bureau had received from other sources, including one inside the Trump camp.

-There is obviously a big move to undermine the Mueller investigation, and we see it all the time with all the witch hunt.
+There's obviously a big move to undermine the Mueller investigation, and we see it all the time with all the witch hunt.

 The hoax.